elatov/elatov.github.io/_posts/2013-03-07-rhcsa-and-rhce-chapter-6-package-management.md

 >         rpm -Vp tree-1.5.3-2.el6.x86_64.rpm
 >
 >
 > This command can be useful if you suspect that your RPM database is corrupt If everything verified properly, there is no output.
 If there are any discrepancies, they are displayed.
-The format of the output is a string of eight characters (a &#8220;c&#8221; denotes a configuration file) and then the file name.
+The format of the output is a string of eight characters (a "c" denotes a configuration file) and then the file name.
 Each of the eight characters denotes the result of a comparison of one attribute of the file to the value of that attribute recorded in the RPM database.
 A single period (.) means the test passed.
 The following characters denote specific discrepancies:
 >
 > *   **5** — MD5 checksum
 > *   **S** — file size